aharden/aharden-puppet_ent_agent/README.md

 ####`staging_dir`

-The directory that will be used on AIX and Solaris hosts to temporarily hold the PE Agent installation files.
-This defaults to PE's default: /tmp/puppet-enterprise-installer
+The directory that will be used on non-Windows hosts to temporarily hold the PE Agent installation script.
+This defaults to '/tmp'.

 ####`windows_source`